 - Mistakes by junior members of the medical team due to a lack of supervision

 - Misinterpretation of test results such as MRI scans, X-rays and CT scans

 - Failure to carry out the appropriate tests

-There are other conditions that consist of similar symptoms as Crohns’s disease and medical practitioners have been known to confusion it with the following illnesses:
+There are other conditions that consist of similar symptoms as Crohns’s disease.
+Because of this medical practitioners have been known to confuse it with the following illnesses: